qalle2/finmorph/README.md

 To do: print consonant gradation info.

 ## test.py
 Test whether `noundecl.py` and `verbconj.py` work correctly.
-You need to create the input files with `extract_words.py` first.
+Requires CSV input files which can be created using `extract_words.sh` and the Kotus XML file (see above).

 Sample output (nouns):
 ```